 All white gemstones look like diamonds on Instagram, but in person, it’s a different story.
-We’re comparing Moissanite vs. Diamond and breaking down the difference between diamond alternatives to guide you to the perfect rock!
+We’re comparing Diamond vs. Moissanite vs. Cubic Zirconia and breaking down the difference between diamond alternatives to guide you to the perfect rock!

 The Star of the Diamond Alternative Show: Moissanite.

 Colloquially speaking, Moissanite is the biggest fan-favorite and wallet-friendly of the diamond alternatives.
 It’s durable, affordable, and has a colorful disco-ball effect due to its double refractive index.
 Technically speaking, Moissanite is a diamond simulant.
 This means it simulates the look and sparkle of a diamond.